 Some are easy to reach, others require a bit of legwork, but they’re all well worth a visit.
 We’ve picked five of the finest to be found in Orkney.

-At 115 feet tall, this short, squat sea stack isn’t the highest one to be found in Orkney, but it is set in some of the most spectacular coastal scenery in the islands.
-The two-legged Castle feels like it’s almost within touching reach from the nearest headland and the surrounding cliffs provide the perfect amphitheatre for viewing.
+At 115 feet tall, this short, squat sea stack isn’t the largest in Orkney, but it is set in some of the most spectacular coastal scenery to be found in the islands.
+The two-legged Castle feels like it’s almost within touching reach from the nearest headland, and the surrounding cliffs provide the perfect amphitheatre for viewing.

 Ok, it isn’t technically a sea stack as it’s still connected to the island of Hoy, but we couldn’t leave this famous Orkney landmark off the list!
 The Old Man of Hoy is 449 feet of vertical red sandstone that is on the bucket list of most climbers.
 The walk to the Old Man from Rackwick is beautiful, and the views over the stack from the nearby St John’s Head are even better!

 Stackabank is the smallest sea stack on our list but it’s still definitely worth a visit.
 You can find it on part of a stunning coastal trail at the southern end of South Ronaldsay, which takes you past small bays, coves and derelict crofts, with sweeping sea views over Scapa Flow.